mssurajkaiga/mssurajkaiga.github.io/index.md

 layout: default
 ---

-I am a final year Engg. undergrad at [BITS Pilani Goa](http://universe.bits-pilani.ac.in/Goa/) majoring in Electrical and Electronics Engineering with a flavour of Computer Science [[courses](/courses.html)].
+I am a final year Engg. undergrad at [BITS Pilani Goa](http://universe.bits-pilani.ac.in/Goa/) majoring in Electrical and Electronics Engineering with a slight flavour of Computer Science [[courses](/courses.html)].

 My research interests broadly lie in Computer Vision and Computer Graphics.
 In particular, I have a very keen interest in photo-realistic rendering and GPGPU and generally enjoy anything that exploits GPUs.